Draw Me A Diagram

 strutY y = scale (y/2) vstrut

-This associative operation is a good choice for turning `Shape` into a
+This associative operation is a good choice for turning Shape into a semigroup.

 mergeSort xs ys = case xs of